 Graduate Portfolio Days

-This year, Pratt is attending graduate portfolio days in Chicago, California, and New York.
+The graduate portfolio days that Pratt will attend will be posted in late-August.
 Visit our graduate portfolio day page for more information.

 Pratt's location in a residential neighborhood in Brooklyn is ideal for graduate students who want a residential college atmosphere but also want to be close to Manhattan.
 Pratt is close to the Brooklyn Museum and the Brooklyn Academy of Music; one block down from Pratt, Myrtle Avenue is now home to many new restaurants serving different kinds of cuisine as well as stores catering to Pratt students.